The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Case Studies

-Some of the parameters are renamed in the lay out of the ODE model in equations \ref{eq:Sh_SIR_Mal}-\ref{eq:Iv_SIR_Mal} versus the original \cite{wedajo2018analysis}.
-With this parameter renaming, the resulting $R_0$ value equals the exact $R_0$ expression in the Wedajo paper.
+\textls[-20]{Some of the parameters are renamed in the layout of the ODE model in Equations~\eqref{eq:Sh_SIR_Mal}--\eqref{eq:Iv_SIR_Mal} versus the original \cite{wedajo2018analysis}.
+With this parameter renaming, the resulting $R_0$ value equals the exact $R_0$ expression in the Wedajo paper. }